cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 using anonymized location data from mobile phones.
 SafeGraph provides several different datasets to eligible researchers.
 We surface signals from two such datasets.

+These signals were updated until April 19th, 2021.
+After that date, Safegraph ceased updating the dataset.
+We may bring their weekly patterns dataset to use as an alternative.

 ## Table of Contents
 {: .no_toc .text-delta}